Code-Institute-Submissions/balennouri-pp5/README.md

 * Share feedback by leaving reviews for products
 * Securely complete orders using Stripe, a trusted payment solution
 * Reach out to the store via the contact page for inquiries or assistance
-* Stay informed by signing up for the newsletter
+* Stay up-to-date with the latest news, releases, and promotions by subscribing to FastShoes!

 ### Structure